 David Jackson, CFA

 Mr. Jackson began his career with Penn Capital in 2008.
-Mr. Jackson chairs the Credit Risk Committee and serves as a Portfolio Manager for Penn Capital’s Defensive Floating Rate Income strategy and as a Co-Portfolio Manager for the firm’s Opportunistic High Yield strategy.
+Mr. Jackson chairs the Credit Risk Committee and serves as a Portfolio Manager for Penn Capital’s Defensive Floating Rate Income and Opportunistic High Yield strategies.
 Prior to joining Penn Capital, Mr. Jackson was an Associate Director with the Financial Institutions Group at Fitch Ratings in New York City, where he assisted with rating coverage of the specialty finance sector.
 He also gained experience working for the Federal Reserve Bank of Philadelphia on the bank supervision and regulation team.
 He received a BS in Finance from Rutgers University School of Business.

 Prior to DIA, Mr. Hocker trained as a corporate lender and supported key senior lenders at Provident National Bank, which is now PNC Bank, a top 20 US Banking institution.
 He later rose to serve as head of the investment division.
 Mr. Hocker also founded and served as CEO of Covenant Bank, a NJ based regional bank which grew to 16 branches and $500m in deposits before being acquired by First Union in 1997.

 He and his wife, Marcia Hocker, are the founders of the Ethel Mae Hocker Foundation which provides scholarship opportunities to less fortunate, deserving Greater Philadelphia-area elementary and high school students who have demonstrated leadership abilities, academic success, commitment to the community, and need financial support.
 Mr. Hocker received both his BS in Accounting and an MBA in Finance from the Kogod School of Business at American University.